 Also, make sure you take photos of your personal belongings.
 Creating a digital or paper inventory will allow residents to expediently and efficiently report damage in the wake of a storm.
 This inventory should record a complete list of your home’s contents.
 If possible, include receipts, estimated value, descriptions and photos/videos.
 Once your inventory is complete, make sure it is easily accessible.

 Contact the Experienced Raleigh Waterproofing and Insulation Specialists

 There is no better time than now to begin preparing your property for the threats that hurricane activity pose.
-To ensure that your home is protected from potential ﬂooding, contact our waterprooﬁng specialists here at Crawl Space & Basement Technologies.
+To ensure that your home is protected from potential ﬂooding, consider basement waterproofing or crawl space waterproofing to keep your home safe and dry.
+Contact our experienced team at Crawl Space & Basement Technologies.
 We can be reached by phone at 919-847-7072 or by completing the online contact form.